 Weebly has a more customizable blogging feature, but the platform, in general, is not as easy or intuitive as Wix.

-Compared to something like WordPress.org, Weebly has far fewer ways to customize your site.
+Compared to my top pick amongst free blogging sites (WordPress.org), Weebly has far fewer ways to customize your free blog site.
 With only a handful of themes and apps, it doesn’t compare to WordPress.com or WordPress.org.

 Medium is unlike the other names on this list of free blogging sites, because it’s not really a true website builder.